Halland: Dukes of Halland

 As early as the 13th century, southern Halland was given as duchy to a branch of the Danish royal family.
-In the 14th century, it was given to various relatives and friends of Danish and Swedish royal families, such as Benedict, Duke of Halland 1353–1357.
+In the 14th century, it was given to various relatives and friends of Danish and Swedish royal families, such as Bengt Algotsson (during 1353–1357).

 Since 1772 Swedish royal princes have been nominated dukes of provinces without political significance.
 Such a title was held by Prince Bertil, Duke of Halland (1912–1997), who was survived by his wife Princess Lilian, Duchess of Halland (1976–2013), and currently is held by Prince Julian (since 2021).

 Sports

 Football in the province is administered by Hallands Fotbollförbund.
 Team handball is also popular, with HK Drott, HK Aranäs and HK Varberg.